Tips for washing towels

 - Limit the number of towels to avoid overcrowding the washing machine.

-- Hang used towels on towel rack.
+- Hang used towels on the towel rack.

 - Wash towels after a maximum of three uses.